rust-lang-ja/book-ja/src/ch04-03-slices.md

 <!--
 Just as we might want to refer to a part of a string, we might want to refer to part of an array.
-We'd do so like this:
+We’d do so like this:
 -->

-文字列の一部を参照したくなる可能性があるのと同様、配列の一部を参照したくなる可能性もあります。
-以下のようにすれば、参照することができます:

 ```rust
 let a = [1, 2, 3, 4, 5];